-In this tutorial, we’ll create a real-time voice AI agent that responds to queries via speech in ~500ms.
-This flexible implementation lets you swap in any Large Language Model, Text-to-Speech (TTS) model, and Speech-to-Text (STT) model.
-It’s ideal for voice-based use cases like customer service bots and receptionists.
+In this tutorial, we’ll create a real-time voice agent that responds to queries via speech in ~500ms.
+This flexible implementation lets you swap in any Large Language Model (LLM) or Text-to-Speech (TTS) model.
+It’s ideal for voice-based use cases like customer support bots and receptionists.

-To create this app, we use PipeCat, an open-source framework for voice and multimodal conversational AI that handles user interruptions, audio data, and other essential functions.
-We communicate with our voice AI agent via WebRTC transport using Daily (PipeCat’s creators) and deploy the app on Cerebrium for seamless deployment and scaling.
+To create this app, we use PipeCat, a framework that handles component integration, user interruptions, and audio data processing.
+We’ll demonstrate this by joining a meeting room with our voice agent using Daily (PipeCat’s creators) and deploy the app on Cerebrium for seamless deployment and scaling.

 You can find the final version of the code here